 In 2000, there was no bigger rap star in the world than Eminem.
 The white boy from Detroit had stormed popular music culture the year prior with The Slim Shady LP and the gleefully profane lead single ‘My Name Is’, but by the time he released his follow up The Marshall Mathers LP, Eminem was a legitimate phenomenon.

 Record sales are all well and good, but even then, without the acceleration of downloads, the real money was in a globe-trotting tour.
 It would mean Eminem needed to get out on the road and in a big way.
+He did so with screams, thrills and enough newspaper column inches to make The Beatles blush.

 As such, Eminem assembled some of the hottest up and coming acts in rap and rock, including 50 Cent, Lil Jon, and Papa Roach, to embark on the ‘Anger Management Tour’.
 Initially, Limp Bizkit were included on the bill as well, but by the time the tour made its second pass around the world in 2002, Fred Durst and his gang of hoodlum nu-metal makers were on the outs.